strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .3.1 =
+* Now setting $value to NULL while looping through fields in pmprorh_pmpro_after_checkout.
+This will keep user meta values from bleeding into other meta keys.
+* PMPro 1.5.7.1 Added the pmpro_before_send_to_paypal_standard hook.
+This is executed at checkout before calling the sendToPayPal method on the order.
+The register helper plugin has been updated to update user meta fields during this hook in addition to the pmpro_after_checkout hook.
+(Because for PayPal Standard, when pmpro_after_checkout is called, the $_SESSION vars are unavailable to it.
+So other plugins relying on the pmpro_after_checkout hook may have issues with PayPal Standard.)

 = .3 =
 * Added id="pmpro_checkout_box-NAME" to pmpro_checkout tables.
 * Added pmprorh_add_checkout_box($name, $label = NULL, $description = "", $order = NULL) which will add a new section and optional description to the checkout page that you can then use in as the $where parameter in pmprorh_add_registration_field().
 Updated instructions.